 Best places to Stand Up Paddleboard in Bend, Oregon

 Riverhouse contributor and lover of SUP, Judy Shasek, walks us through her best places to SUP in and around Bend, Oregon.
 It is no surprise that standup paddling has joined skiing, climbing, cycling (and dogs) as a world renowned trademark for our favorite town, Bend, Oregon.
-In March 2014, OUTSIDE MAGAZINE named Bend as the best stand up paddleboard (SUP) getaway.
+OUTSIDE MAGAZINE named Bend as the best stand up paddleboard (SUP) getaway.
 That's something locals have known all along.
 While most put paddles and boards away for the winter months, we have dozens of mild, sunny days that invite idyllic paddles right through the heart of downtown Bend on the Deschutes River even as snow engulfs the nearby mountains.
 Throughout spring, summer and fall, our "heart of Bend" stretch of the Deschutes becomes a gathering place for families, a training loop for local racers and one of the best places to experience the beauty of Bend for visitors and locals alike.

 Not far from town to the south is Fall River, a beautiful spring-fed stream flowing through rolling pine forest.
 Clear and cold, it springs full-blown from the ground about 2 miles northwest of Pringle Falls and winds its way northeast to join the Deschutes River.
 The photo below was taken by Dennis Oliphant of Sun Country Tours one crisp, sunny day last fall.
 While the wetlands, grasses and forest provide eye-candy views most of the year, the palette steps up to awesome as late September through October blossom.